Moths and Butterflies Australasia Inc.

 Robert Hoare (New Zealand Officer) [email protected]

-Councillor (fund raising officer) - Vacant
+Councillor (media officer) - Vacant

 Dr Marianne Horak is currently an Honorary Fellow at the Australian National Insect Collection, Canberra.
 After completing her PhD degree in Switzerland, she joined the ANIC in 1982 to study the taxonomy and biology of Southern Hemisphere moths, particularly Tortricidae, but also the subfamily Phycitinae of the family Pyralidae and to address other major problems in the Australian Microlepidoptera, including Oecophoridae and Bucculatricidae.